Number of Jobs

-|This Job is Ranked in|
+|This Job is Listed in|

 |Best Business Jobs|

-Cashier jobs are among the lowest-paying professions in the country.
 Many cashier positions pay minimum wage or slightly higher.
-The median annual wage for cashiers was $18,820 in 2011, according to the BLS.
-The best-paid 10 percent in the field made $26,920 per year, or about $12.94 per hour.
-The bottom 10 percent made $7.80 per hour, or $16,230 per year.
-The highest-paid in the profession work in San Francisco, Santa Rosa, Calif., and Seattle.
+The median annual wage for cashiers was $18,970 in 2012, or $9.12 an hour, according to the BLS.
+The highest-paid 10 percent in the field made $27,450 per year, or about $13.20 per hour, while the lowest-paid 10 percent made $16,410 per year, or $7.89 per hour.
+The highest-paid in the profession work in Seattle, Olympia, Wash., and Santa Rosa, Calif.

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-Last updated by Emily Brandon.
+Last updated by Evan Taylor.